BastianTeufel-GTR/gtr-faq-quartz/content/Tools/SymlinkTechnoDB.md

 When you run the application, Windows Explorer opens directly.
 Here please select your Techo_DB.ini to be linked.

-!!!hint "Hint"
+> [!hint] "Hint"
-    Only a system link is created.
+>    Only a system link is created.
 However, it is not unreasonable to make a backup of the TechnoDB.ini beforehand.